dgaron/receipt-processor-challenge/README.md

 - Get the id string from the url parameter
 - Check the map
   - Return "No receipt found for that ID." if id not present
-- Return the json {"points": "{point_val}"} with the value calculated previously and stored in the map
+- Return the json {"points": {point_val}} with the value calculated previously and stored in the map

 ## Testing